 The project began with a series of focus groups for battered mothers and youth and an initial evaluation of the Child Witness to Violence Project (CWVP) at the Sojourner Family Peace Center (SFPC) in Milwaukee.
 CWVP is a sequence of parallel support and education groups for victims of domestic violence and their children.
 Mothers attend groups that explore the harmful effects that witnessing intimate partner violence has on their children.
 The program seeks to increase parent’s knowledge of the effects of abuse on their children and increase their capacity to support their children’s emotional well-being.
 Children’s groups are geared towards gaining a greater understanding of what is happening between the adults in their lives and learning strategies for keeping safe when violence occurs.
 The expectation was that educational services will help children develop coping skills to lessen the effects of witnessing domestic violence.

-In fall of 2011, the End Domestic Abuse Wisconsin awarded three small two-year grants to culturally specific domestic violence programs to develop strategies for enhancing mother child relationships that are informed by both trauma and culture.
+In Fall 2011, End Domestic Abuse Wisconsin awarded three small two-year grants to culturally specific domestic violence programs to develop strategies for enhancing mother child relationships that are informed by both trauma and culture.

 End Domestic Abuse Wisconsin also gathered information from Wisconsin domestic violence programs regarding their use of evidence-based practice, trauma-informed care strategies and the success of efforts to collaborate with child protective services (CPS) or Indian Child Welfare (ICW).
 The project concluded with a final evaluation of the SFPC Child Witness to Violence Project and the three grantee projects